mddazure/azure-vwan-microhack/README.md

   - Four Spoke VNETs, each containing a Bastion Host and a Virtual Machine running a simple web site
   - An Onprem VNET containing a Bastion Host, a Virtual Machine running a simple web site and a VNET Gateway
   - A Services VNET containing a Bastion Host and a Virtual Machine configured as an Active Directory Domain Controller
-- An resource group named **vwan-microhack-hub-rg** containing a Virtual WAN resource with one Hub and one VPN Gateway.
+- A resource group named **vwan-microhack-hub-rg** containing a Virtual WAN resource with one Hub and one VPN Gateway.
 You will deploy another Hub into this resourcegorup manually later on.

 Verify these resources are present in the portal.